‘Places of Ontario’ Judges

 ‘Faces of Ontario’ Portrait Judge

-A graduate of the Ontario College of Art, currently elected 1st vice-president of the CSPWC (Canadian Society of Painters in Watercolour), and holding Signature Status with The North East Watercolor Society (USA), and the Louisiana Watercolor Society (USA), Garry has been juried into many international competitions including the IWS 2016 (International Watercolor Society 2016 ) and has won many awards including:
+A graduate of the Ontario College of Art, From 2014 -2018 elected 1st vice-president of the CSPWC (Canadian Society of Painters in Watercolour), and holding Signature Status with The Sociey of Canadian Artists, and The North East Watercolor Society (USA), Garry has been juried into many international competitions including the IWS 2016 (International Watercolor Society 2016 ) and has won many awards including:

 His background includes: